alexeyKR98/CSharpTesting/README.md

 # CSharpTesting
- Here I post some simply ideas that comes to my mind in order to practice programming.
+ Here I post some simply ideas that come to my mind in order to practice programming.